sharidloaiciga/GU-CLASP.github.io/content/pages/research/dialogue-group/index.md

 The main people in the dialogue research group are:
 - Christine Howes (group leader)
 - Ellen Breitholtz
 - Robin Cooper
 - Staffan Larsson
+- Eleni Gregoromichelaki
+- Ruth Kempson

 PhD students:
 - Vlad Maraev
 - Bill Noble
 - Sylvie Saget

 In addition, the following members of CLASP have research which overlaps with our area:
+- Stergios Chatzikyriakidis
 - Simon Dobnik
+- Adam Ek
+- Asad Sayeed